JoshJers' Ramblings

 Floating Points Are Sharper Than Expected

-However, there was one big issue with this entire design: floating-point errors.
+However, there was one big issue with this entire design: floating point errors.
 Due to minute differences in the way floating point numbers are calculated on different systems (due to different CPUs, code optimizations, quantum entanglement, etc), the collision code on each system acted slightly differently.
 Consequently, the two servers running in lockstep weren’t actually in sync.
 This was causing all sorts of issues – slight timing differences on enemy deaths caused discrepencies in scores and energy amounts…and the real kicker is that it was possible that two objects would collide on one system and never collide at all on the other simulation (a grazing collision on one might not trigger as a collision on the other system).
 Added bonus when an enemy died on one server just after shooting a ton of bullets, but just before shooting them on the other server.
 Suddenly, one player’s screen would be full of enemy bullets, and the other’s would be clear as the summer sky.

 This became a real problem, and it took a while to solve it (again, perfectionism and networking don’t mix)…and next time, I’ll present the solution.